--Master in Production Management & Manufacturing Technology, University of Strathclyde, U.K.
+- Master in Production Management & Manufacturing Technology, University of Strathclyde, U.K.

-- Curriculum of Director Accreditation Program of Institute of Director (IOD)

-- Director Accreditation Program (DAP) 80/2009 - Director Certification Program (DCP) 198/2014
+- Bachelor of Engineering (Mechanics) Chulalongkorn University - Curriculum of Director Accreditation Program of Institute of Director (IOD) - Director Accreditation Program (DAP) 80/2009 - Director Certification Program (DCP) 198/2014

-Duration of Director: Member of the Board of Directors, Thai Agro Energy Public Company Limited effective from October 18, 2007, totaling 11 years
+Duration of Director : Member of the Board of Directors, Thai Agro Energy Public Company Limited

-Number of Company's Share on January 1, 2017: 1,836,400 shares
+Number of Company's Share on January 1, 2018: 1,836,400 shares

-Number of Company's Share on December 31, 2017: 1,836,400 shares or 0.18 percent of the paid-up capital.
+Number of Company's Share on December 31, 2018: 1,836,400 shares or 0.18 percent of the paid-up capital.